joeappleton18/web-dev-2022-notes/assessments/assessment_2_implementation_and_report_brief.md

-# Assessment 2: Implementation and a Report (in the form of technical documentation)
+# Assessment 2: Implementation and a Report (in the form of technical documentation.
+DUE:  4 pm, Friday, 13th January, 2023)

 ### Coursework Assessment Brief